OnionIoT/Onion-Docs/Linux/05-ShellScript.md

 ![Shell_Screen](http://i.imgur.com/9Q9mRWm.png)

-The last topic of the Linux Introduction Series, the introduce the concept of users, ownerships and permission in Linux Systems.
+The last topic of the Linux Introduction Series introduces the concept of [Users, Ownerships and Permission in Linux systems](#ownership-and-permissions).